phongduong/my-portfolio/data/posts/set-up-gulpjs-for-your-project.md

 [14:11:15] Finished 'default' after 1.89 ms
 ```

-## Summary

-You have just installed Gulpjs and set up a workflow for your project.
-You can do many things with Gulpjs.
-I will introduce them later.
+Congratulation, you have just set up Gulpjs and create a simple task for your project